leolmi/install-here/README.md

 ```
 $ install-here <package> [<options>]
 ```
-package will be downloaded directly in folder, not in node_modules, so you can update it simply reinstalling it (without specifying the name):
+the package will be downloaded directly in folder, not in node_modules, so you can update it simply reinstalling it (without specifying the name):
 ```
 $ install-here
 ```

-Similar to a basic [yeoman](http://yeoman.io/) but considering the npm packages as templates!
+Similar to a basic [yeoman](http://yeoman.io/) but considering an npm package as template!

 ## Options
 Options can be defined using file